 Tell us something about your initiative/business.
 What is it about and how is it helpful for people?

-My mission is to get asexuality recognised as a sexual orientation in its own right throughout the globe, so no asexual has to live in fear of ridicule again.
-To do this, I aim to reach heterosexuals and thought leaders who currently make the greatest impact in the world.
+My mission is to get asexuality recognised as a sexual orientation throughout the globe, so no asexual has to live in fear of ridicule again.

-My goal is to empower asexuals to feel comfortable and confident with their identity and educate others to spread knowledge, foster understanding, build acceptance, help prevent sexual abuse, and redefine love and intimacy to include relationships without sex.
+My goal is to empower asexuals to feel confident with their identity, educate others, build acceptance, prevent sexual abuse, and redefine love and intimacy to include relationships without sex.

-I do this through my writing, social media, websites, speaking engagements, and guest appearances.
-I’m also growing Quirky Books, a publishing business that specialises in non-fiction books transforming lives from pain to gain—particularly about asexuality.
+I do this through my writing, social media, speaking engagements, and guest appearances.
+I’m also growing Quirky Books, a publishing business specialising in non-fiction books that transform lives from pain to gain.

 The pandemic was a turning point for many.
 How did it impact you personally and professionally?

 When the pandemic occurred, I was working in retail management.
-Lockdown actually gave me more time to focus on what I love—writing, live streaming, and building my brand.
-I purposefully don’t watch the news and tend to spend a lot of time indoors creating, so I was mentally prepared for lockdown.
-It reinforced how valuable it is to build your brand alongside a regular job.
+Lockdown gave me more time to focus on writing, live streaming, and building my brand.
+It reinforced how important it is to build your brand alongside a regular job.

 In today’s rapidly evolving world, how do you view the role of AI in creativity, leadership, and entrepreneurship?